Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 Which band size fits a wedding?

 For many weddings, a medium-sized lineup is especially useful because it can cover reception, dinner, first dance and party flexibly.
-Smaller setups fit ceremonies, receptions or dinner; larger lineups are suitable when stronger stage impact, several voices or horns are desired.
+Smaller setups fit ceremonies, receptions or dinner; larger lineups are suitable when stronger stage impact, several vocalists or horns are desired.

 Which band size fits around 100 guests?

 For around 100 guests, a 5- to 7-piece live band often works very well.
 However, guest count is not the only factor.
-Room size, stage, schedule, music phases and the desired live impact are just as important.
+Room size, stage, schedule, event phases and the desired live impact are just as important.

 Does a corporate event need a large band?

 Not always.
 A compact or medium-sized lineup can be ideal for receptions, networking and dinner.
-For representative corporate events, gala dinners, award settings or a later dance floor, a larger lineup can create more impact.
+For high-profile corporate events, gala dinners, award settings or a later dance floor, a larger lineup can create more impact.

 When are horns worth adding?